Cray-HPE/docs-csm/operations/firmware/FAS_Recipes.md

 }
 ```

-> **NOTE:** Update of System ROM may report as an error when it actually succeeded because of an incorrect string in the image metadata in FAS.
+> **`NOTE`** Update of System ROM may report as an error when it actually succeeded because of an incorrect string in the image metadata in FAS.
 Manually check the update version to get around this error.

 ## Manufacturer: Gigabyte